Hickey77/ccapproval/README.md

   "Unknown": 0
 }

-8. When the flow is complete, you will have a new draft Company Communicator mesage in the Company Communicator Author tool
+8. When the flow is complete, you will have a new draft Company Communicator mesage in the Company Communicator Author tool.

+Best practice is to have just a few people with the ability to send Company Communications (Operators).
+1. Requesters:  Anyone with Form link can request new company Communications
+2. Approvers:  Flow sends Approval Email and task to designated departmental approver
+3. CC Operator:  Once communication is approved, they send the draft message at specified time.
+The flow could also send planner task or reminder to operators

 ![image](https://user-images.githubusercontent.com/54556057/112666014-12cf0c00-8e32-11eb-914d-ede0dcf5f52e.png)